Skip to content

 Schools

-For advice or training to support a child or young person where their needs significantly impact on their access to education, to develop a classroom strategy or adapt curriculum approaches, complete a service request form (PDF 312kb) Opens in a new window and email it to your area's team.
+For advice or training to support a child or young person where their needs significantly impact on their access to education, to develop a classroom strategy or adapt curriculum approaches, complete an online service request form and email it to your area's team.

 Opening in a new window